Grimsburg: Production

 In October 2021, Fox ordered Grimsburg straight-to-series.
 Bento Box Entertainment is the animation studio.

 In October 2022, Fox renewed it for a second season, ahead of its premiere on January 7, 2024.

-In May 2025, the series was renewed for a third season.
+In May 2025, the series was renewed for a third season which is scheduled to premiere on September 27, 2026.

+Distribution

+In the United Kingdom, Sky One acquired the series, on which it premiered on 31 July 2026.

 Reception

 The review aggregator website Rotten Tomatoes reported a 63% approval rating based on 8 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 58 out of 100 based on 6 critics, indicating "mixed or average reviews".